Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 We will also apply the Delecroix--Goujard--Zograf--Zorich formula and Witten's intersection numbers to the study of the large genus asymptotics of the MV volumes.
 The talk is based on arXiv:2005.02275, arXiv:2110.06774.

+韩喆 (河南大学)
+题目: Groupoids from moduli space of quadratic differentials on Riemann surfaces
+摘要: By Bridgeland-Smith’s seminal work, the meromorphic quadratic differentials on compact Riemann surface could be realized as stability conditions on some triangulated categories.
+In this talk, I will introduce a groupoid given by cell structure of the moduli space of meromorphic quadratic differentials.
+Furthermore, I will explain the connection between the groupoid and topology of the moduli space.
+This is a joint work with A. King and Y. Qiu.

 阮勇斌（浙江大学）
 题目: Counting Curves in Calabi-Yau 3-folds
 摘要: Counting holomorphic curves in a Calabi-Yau 3-fold is a central problem in physics.
 It partially motivated the development of Gromov-Witten theory.
 Over the years, many powerful techniques were developed to solve the problem in non-Calabi-Yau cases.
 The original case of Calabi-Yau 3-folds remains to be the most difficult cases.
 Thanks to the contributions of a group of very talented young mathematicians, we are finally bringing the problem to a satisfactory conclusion.